 Required of all students completing the teacher education program and essential for those who have not yet decided upon a career in education.
 Specific attention is given to the organization, financing and administration of public and private education.
 The professional and legal aspects of teaching including civil liability, current trends and issues.
 Career opportunities are also addressed.
 Students are introduced to the teacher education program through a supervised exploratory field experience within a school setting.
-May be taken concurrently with FED 210, Child Growth and Development or FED 211, Adolescent Growth and Development as one of the two education courses that are pre-requisite to Admission to Professional Education.
+May be taken concurrently with FED 210-Child Growth and Development or FED 211-Adolescent Growth and Development as one of the education courses that are pre-requisite to Admission to Professional Education.

 210. Child Growth and Development (5).
 Lec.
 4, Lab.
-1, Pr., FED 104 unless taken concurrently.
+1, Pr., FED 104 unless taken concurrently, EH 102.

 Required of all students in teacher education according to program.
+Taken prior to admission to professional education.
 Provides an analysis of the function of the teacher and the school in directing, measuring and evaluating individual growth and development from birth to adolescence.
 Various sociological, philosophical and psychological theories assist in this analysis.
 Field experiences are provided.

 211. Adolescent Growth and Development (5).
 Lec.
 4, Lab.
-1, Pr., FED 104 unless taken concurrently.
+1, Pr., FED 104 unless taken concurrently, EH 102.

 Required of all students in teacher education according to program.
+Taken prior to admission to professional education.
 Provides an analysis of the function of the teacher and the school in directing, measuring and evaluating individual growth and development during adolescence.
 Various sociological, philosophical and psychological theories assist in this analysis.
 Field experiences are provided.

 214. Psychological Foundations of Education (5).
 Lec.
 4, Lab.
-1.Pr., Admission to Professional Education.
+1. Pr., FED 104 unless taken concurrently, EH 102.

-Required of all students in completing the teacher education program.
+Required of all students completing the teacher education program.
+Taken prior to admission to professional education.
 The psychological dimensions of the education process as well as the conditions under which learning occurs, the evaluation of learning and related teaching methods are examined.
 Field experiences are provided.

 325. Historical and Philosophical Foundations of Education (5).
 Pr., Admission to Professional Education.
 Required of all students completing the teacher education program.
 Analysis of the historical role of the school and the major philosophical ideas influencing its development in American culture.